FrankCCCCC/math_new/statistical_computing/final/readme.md

 As we can see, the peak of the age distribution is about 40.
 The population below 40 years old is a half of total users.

+The average age of the customers buying "casual bottoms" is 26 which is much lower the average age of total customers 42.

 **Rating Distribution**

 According to the graph, most of the users(more than 50%) gives 5 points in their comments.

+The average rating of all goods is 4.2 but the class "Trend" has only 3.8.

 **Topics**